apache/iceberg/site/README.md

 This directory contains the source for the Iceberg site.

-* Site struture is maintained in mkdocs.yml
+* Site structure is maintained in mkdocs.yml
 * Pages are maintained in markdown in the `docs/` folder
 * Links use bare page names: `[link text](target-page)`